top of page

 Direct Infection

 During the Covid-19 phase 3 trials, test subjects who received the preliminary vaccine were instructed to continue their normal daily life until the end of the trial period.
-They would then be examined if they had contracted the virus and determined if the experimental vaccine had a positive or negative effect compared to a non-vaccinated group of test subjects.
+They would then be examined if they had contracted the virus to determine if the experimental vaccine had a positive or negative effect compared to a non-vaccinated group of test subjects.

 The problem with this approach is that the chances of the subject being infected by the virus are entirely dependent upon coming into contact with an already infected person.
 Which is not a 100% guarantee.

-Especially if the general public is taking the necessary precautions against spreading the virus (e.g., face masks, keeping a proper distance, etc.).
-If it was determined that not enough of the test subjects were infected, then another trial period would commence which only further delays the urgent need for results during a viral outbreak.
+Especially if the community was taking the necessary precautions against spreading the virus (e.g., face masks, keeping a proper distance, etc.).
+If it was determined that not enough subjects were infected then another trial period would commence, which only further delayed the urgent need for results during a viral outbreak.

-Perhaps, a better alternative would be to directly infect the test subjects with the virus itself, either by injection or spray, to ensure that the subjects were properly infected for the experimental vaccine.
-Direct injection would guarantee that the test subjects were infected with the virus, while a spray mist would simulate normal public conditions, like from a cough or sneeze, but at a lower contraction rate.
+Instead of relying on random chance, perhaps, it would be better to directly infect the test subjects with the virus itself, either by injection or spray, to ensure that they were properly infected for the case study.
+Direct injection would guarantee that the test subjects were infected with the virus, while a spray mist would simulate normal public conditions (as from a cough or sneeze), but at a lower contraction rate.

-By implementing this simple adjustment, the third stage of vaccine development that uses human subjects may be accelerated which is essential for a rapid response during a global pandemic.
-From months (due to failed infected subjects) to just days.
+By doing so, the third stage of vaccine development would be greatly improved which is essential for a rapid response during a global pandemic (e.g., going from weeks or months, to a single day).

 Hospitalized Patients